Article Categories

 6. Growing Adoption of Digital Management Solutions

-The Covid pandemic only accelerated what had been occurring in HOA and community association management.
-Associations are adopting digital HOA platforms, and with remote work and homeowners out and about again, mobile device usage will be rising.
+As mentioned, HOAs and community associations are adopting digital HOA platforms, and with remote work and homeowners out and about again, mobile device usage and demand for Internet bandwidth will grow.

 Virtual remote management tools will be in demand as more staff work from home.
 A platform such as ManageCasa™ provides excellent: